solana-labs/ecosystem/projects/steakwallet.md

 Status: live
 ---

-Steakwallet launched with multi-currency support for three blockchains in mid 2021, adding support for SOL by August.
+Steakwallet launched with multi-currency support for three blockchains in mid 2021, adding support for SOL and staking by August.

-After collaborating with the Solana team, support for staking and hundreds of SPL tokens is now slated to land in September.
+After collaborating with the Solana team, support for hundreds of SPL tokens is slated to land in September.

 <b>Website</b>: https://steakwallet.fi </br>
 <b>Twitter</b>: https://twitter.com/steakwallet </br>